allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ![mangrove]({{site.baseurl}}/assets/img/senegal/mangrove.jpeg){:width="50%"}![oyster_farm]({{site.baseurl}}/assets/img/senegal/oyster_farm.jpeg){:width="50%"}

-Our tour guide told us all about the impressive houses by the shores and complained that the European (French) people who owned the homes should give back wealth to the country.
+Our tour guide told us about the impressive houses by the shores and lamented that some European (often French) owners should give more back to the country.

 The ocean breeze and mangroves made me forget about work, which has been giving me a lot of pressure lately.
 It was so beautiful, serene.